lenchsam/Procedural-Generation-Demo/README.md

  - make sure to also lower poisson-disc radius when making map size smaller in editor.
 If this isn't done, it may freeze the editor.

 ## Potential Future Features
+Should this framework be taken further, here are some of the extra mechanics that may be put in.
  - Functioning Districts
  - Resource farming
  - System to buy/make units, districts and potentially more